Bust Out: Synopsis

 Dr. Melfi tells Tony that he seems scared.
-A witness has identified Tony as one of two men leaving the scene of Matt's murder, but after a press report that the murder is Mafia-related, the witness retracts his statement.
-Pussy has another bad-tempered meeting with Skip Lipari and denies that he was the second man.
+A witness has identified him as one of two men leaving the scene of Matt's murder, but after a press report that the murder is Mafia-related, the witness retracts his statement.
+Pussy has another acrimonious meeting with Agent Skip Lipari and denies that he was the second man.
 Lipari orders him to record Tony admitting to the murder.

-Tony and Richie use the credit of Davey's store to buy expensive merchandise with which to pay off his debt.
-They plan to do this until the store goes bankrupt.
-Tony points out to Davey that the Executive Game was fair and Davey could just as easily have won, but he is not consoled and is close to suicide.
-Richie is dissatisfied with the cut he is getting from the store, and with the deal he has with the Soprano family's sanitation business.
-Egged on by Janice, he approaches Junior with the idea of eliminating Tony.
+Tony and Richie subject Davey Scatino's store to a "bust out", using the store's line of credit to buy expensive merchandise with which to pay off his gambling debt, and doing so until the store goes bankrupt.
+Tony points out to Davey that the Executive Game was fair and that Davey could just as easily have won, but Davey is not consoled and is close to suicide.

+Richie is dissatisfied with the cut he is getting from Davey's store, and with the deal he has with the DiMeo family's sanitation business.
+Egged on by Janice, he approaches Uncle Junior with the idea of eliminating Tony.
 Junior admonishes him, but Richie points out that Junior himself planned to kill Tony the previous year.
 Tony visits Beansie in the hospital and insists on giving him $50,000.

 Davey's wife does not know about his disastrous debt to Tony.
 She is friends with Carmela and introduces her to her brother, Victor Musto.
 Carmela and Victor, who is recently widowed, are immediately attracted to each other.
 He is a housepainter, and she engages him to wallpaper part of her house.
 They suddenly kiss when they are alone in a small powder room.
 They agree that he will come alone the next day, without his assistant.
-That evening, Victor meets Davey, who confesses that he is ruined, in debt to Tony Soprano.
+That evening, Victor meets Davey, who confesses that he is ruined, in debt to Tony.
 The next day, only Victor's assistant comes to Carmela's house.

+In therapy with Melfi, Tony claims he is fine with going to jail, but only once his kids are grown, so that he is not an absentee father.
+One night in the kitchen, drunk, he reminds Meadow that he loves her.
 After some cruel words to A.J., Tony feels bad and tries to get closer to him.
-At first A.J. resists, but they are happy together when they go out on Tony's boat.
+At first he resists, but they are happy together, speeding on Tony's boat.